Counseling Degrees and Programs in New Mexico

 Traditional Undergraduate Programs

-Navajo Technical University offers undergraduate certificate and degree programs for prospective counseling students.
-The Certificate Program in Counseling is comprised of 33 credits and is designed to be completed in one year of full-time study.
+Navajo Technical University (NTU) offers undergraduate certificate and degree programs for prospective counseling students.
+The Certificate Program in Counseling comprises 34 credits and is designed to be completed in one year of full-time study.
 Students in this program learn about the foundations of counseling theory and behavioral health.
 An Associate of Arts (AA) in Counseling is also offered with concentrations in Crisis Management and Suicide Prevention as well as Substance Use Disorder.
 These programs have a specific focus on the needs of the Navajo community and are offered in close collaboration with the Navajo Nation Department of Behavioral Health Services.
-The AA programs are comprised of 66 credits and include arts, sciences, psychology, and counseling coursework.
+The AA programs consist of 64-65 credits and include arts, sciences, psychology, and counseling coursework.
 Graduates from these programs may find employment in entry-level counseling and mental health settings or continue their studies at the bachelor’s degree level.
-Coursework may be applied towards the requirements to become a Licensed Substance Abuse Associate (LSAA) in New Mexico.
+Coursework may be applied toward the requirements to become a Licensed Substance Abuse Associate (LSAA) in New Mexico.

-At Northern New Mexico College (NNMC), students can complete an Associate of Arts (AA) in Substance Abuse Counseling comprised of 62 credits, including 38 general education credits and 24 substance abuse counseling credits.
+At Northern New Mexico College (NNMC), students can complete an Associate of Arts (AA) in Substance Abuse Counseling comprising 62 credits, including 38 general education credits and 24 substance abuse counseling credits.
 In this program, students learn about the psychology of addiction and the case management and counseling skills necessary to provide entry-level counseling services in the substance abuse field.
 Courses required in the program include Basic Counseling Techniques; Family Systems Theory; and Alcohol & Drug Abuse Assessment, Treatment, & Referral.
 Students also complete either a supervised practicum or an applied learning course in the second year of the program.
-Graduates of the program will meet the academic requirements to become a Licensed Substance Abuse Associate (LSAA) in New Mexico and/or will be prepared to continue their studies at the bachelor’s degree level.
+Graduates of the program will meet the academic requirements to become Licensed Substance Abuse Associates (LSAAs) in New Mexico and/or will be prepared to continue their studies at the bachelor’s degree level.

 Traditional Graduate Programs

-At New Mexico State University (NMSU), students can complete a CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling with a multicultural focus that meets state coursework requirements to become a Licensed Mental Health Counselor (LMHC).
+At New Mexico State University (NMSU), students can complete a CACREP-accredited Master of Arts (MA) in Clinical Mental Health Counseling (CMHC) with a multicultural focus that meets state coursework requirements to become a Licensed Mental Health Counselor (LMHC).
 The program requires 60 credits and can be completed in two years of full-time study, although part-time study is permitted.
 Required courses include Counseling Research; Group Work Theory and Technique; and Child and Adolescent Counseling.
 New students are admitted in the summer term.
-A nine-credit Graduate Minor is also available in Spanish Counseling, which is comprised of three elements: Spanish language skills; clinical experience; and sociocultural experience.
-Applicants must demonstrate Spanish language skills at the intermediate level or above, complete the required practicum and internship in a bilingual setting, and take a course in Chicano/Chicana cultural studies.
+A nine-credit Graduate Minor is also available in Spanish Counseling, which is comprised of three elements: counseling language development; clinical experience; and sociocultural experiences.
+Applicants must demonstrate Spanish language skills at the intermediate level or above, complete the required practicum and internship in a bilingual setting, and take a course in Chicano cultural studies.

 Online and Hybrid Programs

-Eastern New Mexico University (ENMU) offers graduate counseling degrees through hybrid methods with classes available at the Portales campus, online, or during intensive weekends.
-The Master of Arts (MA) in Counseling degree requires 60 credits and meets the academic requirements to become a Licensed Mental Health Counselor (LMHC) in New Mexico.
+Eastern New Mexico University (ENMU) offers an online Master of Arts (MA) in Counseling degree that requires 60 credits and meets the academic requirements to become a Licensed Mental Health Counselor (LMHC) in New Mexico.
 Students take classes in counseling techniques, psychopathology, and human development, and learn about mental health diagnosis and assessment.
-ENMU also offers a Master of Education (M.Ed.) in School Counseling comprised of 48 credits that includes a 300-hour supervised work experience.
-Courses include Trauma and Crisis Counseling; Group Process; and Counseling Children and Adolescents.
-Graduates of this program will meet New Mexico requirements to become a school counselor in elementary, middle, and secondary school settings.
+ENMU also offers an online Master of Education (M.Ed.) in School Counseling comprised of 48 credits that includes a 300-hour supervised work experience.
+Courses include Trauma and Crisis Counseling; Group Counseling; and Counseling Children and Adolescents.
+Graduates of this program will meet New Mexico requirements to become school counselors in elementary, middle, and secondary school settings.

 Western New Mexico University (WNMU) offers online counseling degree programs at the undergraduate and graduate levels.
 The 120-credit Bachelor of Applied Science (BAS) in Rehabilitation Services is offered online through asynchronous methods and teaches students to provide counseling services to clients with various disabilities.
 The curriculum has a multicultural focus with specific attention on the needs of rural, Hispanic, and Native American clients.
 A Bachelor of Arts (BA) and a Bachelor of Science (BS) in Chemical Dependency Counseling are also offered online or at the Silver City campus and require 120 credits.
 Students should confirm whether the program curriculum will meet substance abuse counseling licensure requirements in New Mexico.
 A Master of Arts (MA) in Counseling is available online with some synchronous teaching methods.
-Four tracks are offered in Mental Health Counseling, School Counseling, Substance Abuse Counseling, and Rehabilitation Counseling.
-Students in the Mental Health Counseling, Substance Abuse Counseling, and Rehabilitation Counseling tracks will meet state educational requirements to become a Licensed Mental Health Counselor (LMHC) and graduates of the Substance Abuse Counseling track will also meet state coursework requirements for the Licensed Alcohol and Drug Abuse Counselor (LADAC) credential.
+Four tracks are offered in Clinical Mental Health Counseling (CMHC), School Counseling, Addiction Counseling, and Clinical Rehabilitation Counseling.
+Students in the CMHC, Addiction Counseling, and Clinical Rehabilitation Counseling tracks will meet state educational requirements to become Licensed Mental Health Counselors (LMHCs).
+Graduates of the Clinical Rehabilitation Counseling track are also eligible for the Certified Rehabilitation Counselor (CRC) credential and graduates of the Addiction Counseling track will also meet state coursework requirements for the Licensed Alcohol and Drug Abuse Counselor (LADAC) credential.
 The MA in School Counseling meets state requirements to become a school counselor in New Mexico.

 The University of the Southwest (USW) is a Christian institution located in Hobbs.
-The school offers an online Master of Science in Education (MSEd) in School Counseling that is comprised of 42 credits and meets state requirements to become a school counselor in elementary, middle, and secondary school settings.
+The school offers an online Master of Science in Education (MSE) in School Counseling comprising 42 credits and meets state requirements to become a school counselor in elementary, middle, and secondary school settings.
 Students learn how to provide counseling services to students in K-12 settings and assist with academic, personal, and behavioral challenges.
 While in the program, students can also take elective courses in related areas of counseling, such as addictions, family therapy, and play therapy.
-USW offers an online 60-credit Master of Science (MS) in Clinical Mental Health that takes two and a half years to complete.
+USW offers an online, CACREP-accredited 60-credit Master of Science (MS) in Clinical Mental Health Counseling that takes two and a half years to complete.
 New students are admitted on a rolling basis for the fall, spring, and summer terms.
 While the degree is designed to meet educational requirements to become a licensed professional counselor in most states, students should keep documentation to demonstrate the degree meets state requirements when applying for licensure with the Board.

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/